kimlehtinen/univaasa-mobile-app-course/README.md

 Wiki?

 ## 2.7 Assumptions and Dependencies ##
 Mood2Day is built using React Native, which is based on JavaScript.
 Therefore, it requires Node.js and react-native to be installed for building the application.
+For running the application on emulators, developer sould also install React Native CLI, Android Studio and Java Development Kit for running on Android.

 ## 2.8 Authentication
 <div>